spotify/apollo/apollo-entity/README.md

 Apollo Entity
 =============

-A set of Apollo Middleware for working with entity types in route handlers.
+A set of Apollo middleware for working with entity types in route handlers.

 ## Why

-A common pattern when writing route handlers is to serialize and deserialize to some API level entity types.
+A common pattern when writing route handlers is to serialize and deserialize to some API-level entity types.
 Writing such (de)serialization code quickly becomes repetitive and always looks the same.